Timeline of women's sports: 1960s

 1962 - The first women officials appeared in an AAU basketball national tournament—Fran Koening and Carol Walter.

 1962 - Beryl Swain became the first woman to compete in a TT race for solo motorcycles on the Isle of Man TT course.
 There was subsequently a ban on women in that race from later in 1962 until Hilary Musson competed in 1978.

 1962 - Two "rovers" (players permitted to run the entire court) became allowed in women's basketball.

 1926 - Women have trained in the Kodokan Judo Institute since 1926, but originally always separately from men.
 In 1962, after "pulverizing" the other students in the women's training group, Rena Kanokogi became the first woman allowed to train in the men's group at the Kodokan.

 1965 – Australia beat the United States in the final game of the first international women's softball tournament, 1–0.
 The tournament was held in Melbourne, Australia.

 1965 - The Amateur Fencers League of America issued a new rule book in which, among other things, the target area for women's foil was made the same as that for men's foil.

 1966 – The first basketball tournament for women's collegiate teams was held in Pennsylvania.

 1966 - Continuous dribble became allowed in women's basketball.

 1966 – The American Roberta Louise "Bobbi" Gibb was the first woman to run the entire Boston Marathon.

 1967 – The American Kathrine Switzer was the first woman to run the Boston Marathon as a numbered entry.

 1967 – Nancy Greene, a Canadian, became the first woman's season champion in the World Cup of ski racing.

 1967 - Anne Smith of Great Britain broke two world records in one race; these times of 4:17.3 (1500m) and 4:37.0 (mile) were the first female world records in those distances to be officially ratified by the IAAF.

 1968 - In 1967 Kathryn Kusner applied for a jockey license through the Maryland Racing Commission but was denied because she was a woman.
-However, in 1968 Judge Ernest A. Loveless of the Circuit Court of Prince Georges County ordered her to be granted the license.
+However, in 1968 Judge Ernest A. Loveless of the Circuit Court of Prince George's County ordered her to be granted the license.
 Kusner thus became the first licensed female jockey in the United States in 1968.

 1968 - The Italy women's national football team (Italian: Nazionale di calcio femminile dell'Italia) has represented Italy in international women's football since their inception in 1968.

 1968 - Coaching from the sidelines during women's basketball games became permitted.

 1969 – Barbara Jo Rubin became the first female jockey to win a race in the United States.

 1969 – The English Women's Football Association was formed.

 1969 - Carol Eckman formed the first National Invitational Women's Intercollegiate Basketball Tournament.